 16. Have Some Navigation Know-How

 The desert is an unforgiving place.
 Outside of national parks, trails are rarely marked and often follow natural contours of the landscape.
+You’ll often be navigating sections of trails that are ill-defined and cell service is hart to come by, so you’ll want to know how to navigate.

 Understanding how to read a map and compass, as well as use a GPS are essential desert hiking skills.
 Don’t leave home without brushing up on that compass knowledge.